DilipWoad/ShareTube-FullStack/frontend/README.md

 - Completed Channel Information and Videos fetching part by using videoCard component.
 - Completed Channel Posts Sections making use of ChannelPost card component.
 - Use Outlet to render videos and post route component inside parent /channel/:id route for better rendering
-- Added create post option for the current User only
+- Added create post option for the current User only.
+- Create a seperate page to see a comments of a given post.Re-Used commentCard Component and User comment Box that used in the video Comment component.Current User can comment,edit and Delete comment on the post
 # Routes

 Body